— 16 min read

 If you realize that certain categories are requiring more clarification, then grouping issues may help speed up RFI response times for difficult aspects of a project.

-Include photo documentation
+Include photo documentation.

 A picture is worth 1,000 words.
 This truism is perfectly suited to the RFI.
-Attaching photos, drawings, video, or even a hastily sketched diagram will go a long way toward eliminating confusion about the exact nature of the information being requested.
-Visuals have a way of cutting straight to the chase, and when combined with your focused questions will assure the RFI is addressed quickly and accurately.
+Attaching photos, drawings, video or even a hastily sketched diagram will go a long way toward eliminating confusion about the exact nature of the information being requested.

-Don't use RFIs as a weapon
+Don't use RFIs as a weapon.

 Using the RFIs to indicate a company’s or owner’s lack of diligence or liability for additional time and costs may not get you far in court.
 Construction companies have attempted to use the sheer volume of RFIs as a way of showing faulty plans.
 However, in one case the court ruled that “...a large number of RFIs is not an indication that the plans were defective…” and “...in order for the RFIs to be evidence that the plans were defective, they must cumulatively demonstrate a serious deficiency in the plans.”